HefnySco/andruav_ap_wiki/source/de-web-client.rst

 #.
 Ability to connect GamePad directly to web and fly drone smoothly.

 #.
-Ability to connect web client to QGroundControl or Mission Planner using :ref:`de-web-plugin`
+Ability to connect web client to QGroundControl or Mission Planner using :ref:`webclient-web-plugin`

 .. youtube:: https://www.youtube.com/watch?v=YwEw_YSFVEo